A new resident must register their vehicle within 30 days of establishing residence or becoming gainfully employed.

 An original Vehicle Inspection Report (VIR) is required to obtain a Texas Registration.
 If the vehicle is out of state, complete a VTR-270 to bypass inspection; however, a "VIR Certification Waived" remark will be placed on the record until it is removed.

 Local State Inspection stations are located within service stations, dealerships, and oil change stations.
+Visit the

 Texas Department of Public Safety: Inspection Station Locator to find a location near you.